bhopkinsnc/ccoe-training-ansible/README.md

 cat /tmp/hello_world_test.txt
 ```

-The content should match what is in Line 7
+The content should match what is in Line 7 in the -lab_hello_world_file.yml

 ```bash
 Hello world